gabriel-dehan/chronicondb-client/README.md

 There you go, chronicondb is now up to date.

+**Note:** Since version `1.11.x` the game extracts structure has changed and the source files are now normalized before the extract happens.
+If you are trying to extract old game data (< to `1.11.x`) you might see a warning, it should be ignored.

 ## Developers

 ### I want your data for my own projects